Diana K. Milevska

 BECOMING A DESIGNER

-I doodled a lot as a kid.
-In notebooks, on discarded pieces of paper, in notes passed around to friends; I always found myself sketching some kind of pretty design here and there.
-One day, I picked up my dad’s old Canon Rebel S 35mm film camera, and since then, my world has become a beautiful place.
+As a kid, I was always a doodler.
+Whether it was on discarded pieces of paper, notebooks, or notes passed to friends, I couldn’t resist sketching pretty designs whenever I could.
+But it wasn’t until I picked up my dad’s old Canon Rebel S 35mm film camera that my world truly transformed into a beautiful place.

 NEVER STOP LEARNING